greywolf001au/termhelper/README.md

   Author: Elijah Cowley

   Website: http://epcit.biz

+  IRC: irc://irc.epcit.biz:6667

+  IRC_Nick: GreyWolf

+  IRC_Channels: #epcit, #help, #nodejs

 This module is designed to allow both keypress and string event firing and includes some helper methods for terminal commands.
-I have also included processing of arrow keys and backspace.
+I have also included basic processing of arrow keys and backspace.

-Tested on Debian Linux, please contact ecowley@epcit.biz to report bugs using this modules.
+Tested on Debian Linux, please contact me on IRC or via email [ ecowley@epcit.biz ] to report any bugs or get help using this modules.

   -----------------------------------------------------------------------------------------------